 Former Bolivian leader Morales moves to Argentina

-BUENOS AIRES (AP) — Officials say former Bolivian President Evo Morales has flown to Argentina, where the new center-left government has granted him political asylum.
+BUENOS AIRES (AP) — Former Bolivian President Evo Morales has flown to Argentina, where the new center-left government said Thursday that it had granted him political asylum.

-Argentina Foreign Minister Felipe Solá told the Todo Noticias news channel Thursday that Morales’ was “very appreciative” to be in Buenos Aires.
+“I’ve come to Argentina to keep fighting for the most humble people,” Morales said on Twitter.
+“I feel strong and excited.”

 Morales will live in the capital with his two children, who arrived on Nov.
-23. The former president fled Boliva for Mexico after nationwide protests and a loss of support from the police and military, then traveled to Cuba for several days.
+23. The former president fled Bolivia for Mexico last month after nationwide protests and a loss of support from the police and military, then traveled to Cuba for several days.

 “He feels better here than in Mexico, which is far away,” said Solá, who took office Tuesday in the new government of President Alberto Fernández.